 World-class scientist and heart rhythm expert Charles Antzelevitch, PhD, executive director of cardiovascular research, spearheads efforts to develop new treatments for abnormal and potentially deadly heart rhythms.

-Renowned Lankenau Medical Center cardiologist William A. Gray, MD is an affiliated clinical faculty member of LIMR, working closely with LIMR investigators to advance cardiac research.
-Indeed, the synergy between LIMR’s laboratory programs and Main Line Health’s clinical research activities serves as a translational conduit enabling the rapid movement of lab findings into clinical investigations.
+Renowned Lankenau Medical Center cardiologist William A. Gray, MD, and cardiothoracic surgeon Basel Ramlawi, MD, are both affiliated clinical faculty members of LIMR, working closely with LIMR investigators to advance cardiac research.
+Indeed, the synergy between LIMR's laboratory programs and Main Line Health's clinical research activities serves as a translational conduit enabling the rapid movement of lab findings into clinical investigations.

 Coordinators in LIMR's Center for Clinical Cardiology support investigators working on cardiovascular drug and medical device development and clinical care methodologies.
 In recent years, the Lankenau Heart Institute (LHI), working in conjunction with the Center, has been designated by the U.S. Food & Drug Administration (FDA) as one of only a few sites in the nation to conduct Early Feasibility Studies.
 This allows LHI and LIMR to conduct important first-in-human clinical research with FDA oversight.